DhikaleKaveri/Vrindavan-Store-Data-Analysis/README.md

 Sample Questions:

-Compare the sales and orders using single chart
+1.Compare the sales and orders using single chart

-Which month got the highest sales and orders?
+2.Which month got the highest sales and orders?

-Who purchased more- men or women in 2022?
+3.Who purchased more- men or women in 2022?

-What is different order status in 2022?
+4.What is different order status in 2022?

-List top 10 states contributing to the sales?
+5.List top 10 states contributing to the sales?

-Relation between age and gender based on number
+6.Relation between age and gender based on number

-Which channel is contributing to maximum sales? ## Sample Insights: • Women are more likely to buy compared to men (~65%).
+7.Which channel is contributing to maximum sales?

-Maharashtra, Karnataka and Uttar Pradesh are the top 3.
-Adult age group (30-49 years) is max contributing (~50%).
+8.Adult age group (30-49 years) is max contributing (~50%).
-Amazon, Flipkart and Myntra channels are max contribution.

 Final Conclusion to improve Vrinda store sales:

 Target women customers of age group (30-49 years) living in Maharashtra, Karnataka and Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart and Myntra.